 Studies show that women with fibromyalgia

 In this article, we explore the different ways that men and women may experience fibromyalgia.
 We also describe common causes and treatments.

-Everyone with fibromyalgia may experience one or more of the
+People with fibromyalgia may experience one or more of the

-- persistent pain in several areas of the body, such as the hips, thighs, neck, and back
+- persistent pain in several areas of the body

 - dry eyes

 - heightened sensitivity to pain